 Historic Preservation - State Law Review

-When rezoning, building, demolition or other permit or licence is required for work on a state or national register property or for a site within 500 feet of the property, the project is submitted to the Lawrence Historic Resources Commission for review.
+When rezoning, building, demolition or other permit or licence is required for work on a state or national register property, the project is submitted to the Lawrence Historic Resources Commission for review.
 Project materials are submitted the Lawrence Douglas County Planning Office according to the submission schedule.The City of Lawrence has entered into an agreement with the SHPO for the HRC and the Historic Resources Administrator to conduct the required state law reviews at the local level.

 The Historic Resources Administrator will determine whether the project is "major" or "minor."
 Generally, a minor project is any maintenance, repair, replacement that uses materials which are identical to the original or existing materials.
 A major project is one that uses materials that are different than those that are currently there or changes in appearance to the structure such as additions or modifications.

-The Historic Resources Commission uses the Secretary of the Interior Standards and Guidelines for Rehabilitation and the Standards and Guidelines for Evaluating the Effect of Projects on Environs to make its determination on the proposed project.
+The Historic Resources Commission uses the Secretary of the Interior Standards and Guidelines for Rehabilitation to make its determination on the proposed project.

 Failure to comply with the State Historic Preservation Act may result in civil fines up to $25,000.